cosmos/gravity-bridge/module/x/gravity/spec/05_end_block.md

 This logic counts up votes on `EthereumEventVoteRecord`s and kicks off the process of bringing Ethereum events into the Cosmos state;

-- We retrieve all attestations from storage and order them into a map of event nonces to attestations, sorted by nonce: `map[uint64][]types.EthereumEventVoteRecord`.
+- We retrieve all ethereumEventVoteRecords from storage and order them into a map of event nonces to ethereumEventVoteRecords, sorted by nonce: `map[uint64][]types.EthereumEventVoteRecord`.
-  - Note that the only time one nonce will have more than one attestation is when validators are disagreeing about which event happened at which event nonce.
+  - Note that the only time one nonce will have more than one ethereumEventVoteRecord is when validators are disagreeing about which event happened at which event nonce.
 - We then loop over the nonces:
-  - For each attestation, we check that the event nonce is exactly 1 higher than the `LastObservedEventNonce`.
+  - For each ethereumEventVoteRecord, we check that the event nonce is exactly 1 higher than the `LastObservedEventNonce`.
-  - If it is, we count up the votes on that attestation using the procedure described [here](03_state_transitions.md#counting-attestation-votes)
+  - If it is, we count up the votes on that ethereumEventVoteRecord using the procedure described [here](03_state_transitions.md#counting-ethereumEventVoteRecord-votes)
-  - If the attestation passes the `EthereumEventVoteRecordVotesPowerThreshold`, we apply it to the Cosmos state, and increment the `LastObservedEventNonce`.
-As a result of this, any additional attestations at the same nonce do not have their votes counted, but the first attestation at the next nonce will have its votes counted.
+  - If the ethereumEventVoteRecord passes the `EthereumEventVoteRecordVotesPowerThreshold`, we apply it to the Cosmos state, and increment the `LastObservedEventNonce`.
+As a result of this, any additional ethereumEventVoteRecords at the same nonce do not have their votes counted, but the first ethereumEventVoteRecord at the next nonce will have its votes counted.
-  - If the attestation does not pass the `EthereumEventVoteRecordVotesPowerThreshold`, it is not applied to the Cosmos state, and `LastObservedEventNonce` is not incremented.
-As a result of this, the next attestation at that nonce will have its votes counted.
-If no attestations at that nonce pass the `EthereumEventVoteRecordVotesPowerThreshold`, then all attestations at subsequent nonces will be skipped and this procedure ends.
+  - If the ethereumEventVoteRecord does not pass the `EthereumEventVoteRecordVotesPowerThreshold`, it is not applied to the Cosmos state, and `LastObservedEventNonce` is not incremented.
+As a result of this, the next ethereumEventVoteRecord at that nonce will have its votes counted.
+If no ethereumEventVoteRecords at that nonce pass the `EthereumEventVoteRecordVotesPowerThreshold`, then all ethereumEventVoteRecords at subsequent nonces will be skipped and this procedure ends.

 This procedure has the following attributes:

-- EthereumEventVoteRecords will never be observed and applied to Cosmos state out of order, since to have their votes counted, they must have a nonce exactly one higher than the last observed attestation.
+- EthereumEventVoteRecords will never be observed and applied to Cosmos state out of order, since to have their votes counted, they must have a nonce exactly one higher than the last observed ethereumEventVoteRecord.
-- It is only possible for one attestation at a given nonce to pass the `EthereumEventVoteRecordVotesPowerThreshold` and become `Observed`, since we have [enforced](03_state_transitions.md#counting-attestation-votes) that validators cannot vote for different attestations at the same height.
+- It is only possible for one ethereumEventVoteRecord at a given nonce to pass the `EthereumEventVoteRecordVotesPowerThreshold` and become `Observed`, since we have [enforced](03_state_transitions.md#counting-ethereumEventVoteRecord-votes) that validators cannot vote for different ethereumEventVoteRecords at the same height.
-- If there is an attestation that has not passed the `EthereumEventVoteRecordVotesPowerThreshold`, but there are later attestations which have, we do not count the later attestations until the earlier one passes the `EthereumEventVoteRecordVotesPowerThreshold` and is observed.
-At this point, all later attestations which have passed the `EthereumEventVoteRecordVotesPowerThreshold` will also be counted and be applied to the Cosmos state.
+- If there is an ethereumEventVoteRecord that has not passed the `EthereumEventVoteRecordVotesPowerThreshold`, but there are later ethereumEventVoteRecords which have, we do not count the later ethereumEventVoteRecords until the earlier one passes the `EthereumEventVoteRecordVotesPowerThreshold` and is observed.
+At this point, all later ethereumEventVoteRecords which have passed the `EthereumEventVoteRecordVotesPowerThreshold` will also be counted and be applied to the Cosmos state.

 ## Cleanup